Late Francoism: Background

-Failure of Immobilist Continuism (1969-1973)
+Failure of Immobilist Continuism (1969–1973)

 "Monocolor" Government

 The "aperturist" José Solís in 1962, during his tenure as Minister-Secretary General of the Movement, a position he relinquished with the formation of the "monocolor" government, effectively led by Admiral Carrero Blanco.

 Laureano López Rodó (right) at the November 1968 opening of a Joan Miró exhibition in Barcelona, serving as Commissioner Minister of the Development Plan.
 Center: then Minister of Information and Tourism Manuel Fraga Iribarne; left: Barcelona mayor José María de Porcioles.

-The unequivocal ascendancy of Admiral Luis Carrero Blanco following the appointment of Juan Carlos as Franco's successor intensified the rift within the government between the "technocrats" and "aperturists."
-This tension culminated in the "Matesa scandal," which erupted in August 1969.
-Two "technocrat" ministers from Opus Dei—Juan José Espinosa San Martín, Minister of Economy, and Faustino García-Moncó Fernández, Minister of Commerce, both of whom resigned—were indirectly implicated.
-The "aperturist" ministers, José Solís Ruiz and Manuel Fraga Iribarne, sought to leverage the scandal to oust the "technocrats" (publicizing the issue through Movement-controlled press, with the newspaper Arriba labeling it a "national disaster").
-However, the outcome reversed their intentions: the "technocrats" emerged strengthened when Franco endorsed Carrero's call for a "united government without wear and tear".
-Carrero Blanco presented Franco with a highly critical dossier on Solís, Fraga, and Foreign Affairs Minister Fernando María Castiella.
-Regarding Fraga, the dossier criticized the 1966 Press Law, which permitted attacks "on the Spanish way of being and on public morality."
-It noted, "The Press exploits pornography to a large extent as a commercial instrument. [...]
-The bookstores are full of communist and atheist propaganda; the theaters represent works that prevent the attendance of decent families, the cinemas are full of pornography...".
+The ascendancy of Admiral Luis Carrero Blanco after Juan Carlos's designation as successor intensified the divide between the "technocrats" and the "aperturists."
+This tension culminated in the Matesa scandal of August 1969, in which two Opus Dei–linked "technocrat" ministers—Economy Minister Juan José Espinosa San Martín and Commerce Minister Faustino García-Moncó Fernández, both of whom resigned—were indirectly implicated.
+The aperturists, José Solís Ruiz and Manuel Fraga Iribarne, attempted to use the scandal to weaken the technocrats, publicizing it through Movement-controlled media; Arriba even called it a "national disaster."
+The effort backfired: the technocrats emerged strengthened when Franco accepted Carrero Blanco's call for a "united government without wear and tear".
+Carrero submitted to Franco a sharply critical report on Solís, Fraga, and Foreign Minister Fernando María Castiella; it denounced Fraga's 1966 Press Law for enabling attacks "on the Spanish way of being and on public morality," citing the proliferation of morally objectionable material in print and theater.

-Consequently, the "monocolor" government was formed in October 1969, a term coined by its detractors due to its near-exclusive composition of Opus Dei "technocrats" or individuals loyal to Carrero Blanco and his confidant Laureano López Rodó—though some historians argue that "the term 'monocolor government' is imprecise" given "substantial ministerial disagreements on certain issues".
-Carrero retained the vice presidency but assumed de facto presidential duties, meeting weekly with ministers and leading "little councils" that pre-determined Council of Ministers decisions.
-The three "aperturist" ministers targeted by Carrero—Fraga, Solís, and Castiella—were removed, and Falangist representation was reduced to three ministers, with Francoist Catholic representation limited to one.
-López Rodó’s influence in ministerial selections was evident, as four of the eleven new appointees hailed from the Commissariat of the Development Plan.
-A notable event was the new Minister-Secretary General of the Movement, Torcuato Fernández Miranda, taking office in a white shirt rather than the traditional blue Falangist shirt.
+The crisis resulted in the "monocolor" government of October 1969, so termed by its critics because it was dominated by Opus Dei technocrats and figures loyal to Carrero Blanco and his associate Laureano López Rodó—though some historians note that the label is imprecise, as significant ministerial differences persisted.
+Carrero, while remaining vice president, effectively assumed presidential responsibilities, convening weekly meetings with ministers and presiding over preparatory "little councils" that shaped Council of Ministers decisions.
+The three aperturist ministers—Fraga, Solís, and Castiella—were dismissed, Falangist representation was further reduced, and López Rodó's influence was evident in the appointment of four ministers from the Commissariat of the Development Plan.
+A symbolic gesture accompanying the reshuffle was the appearance of the new Minister-Secretary General of the Movement, Torcuato Fernández Miranda, in a white shirt rather than the traditional Falangist blue.